ManuelDMorales/resnet50-sngw-hff/README.md

 # Cite this work

-Scientific methodology and/or astrophysical results obtained from this software:
+Paper with scientific methodology and astrophysical results obtained from this software:

 ```
 @misc{mM24,